GallagherSecurity/mobileconnectsdk-xamarin-bindings/README.md

 The Xamarin Bindings project for Android can be found under the [bindings/android][bindingsandroid] directory

 The Xamarin Sample application for Android can be found under the [samples/android][samplesandroid] directory.
-You may wish to start by checking you can build and run the Sample application before moving on to integrate the bindings project into your own application
+We recommend that you start by building and running the Sample application from its `.sln`, before moving on to integrate the bindings project into your own application

 ## iOS Bindings

+The iOS SDK is written in "pure" Swift, which Xamarin cannot directly use.
+As per [Microsoft's iOS binding documentation](ms-ios-bindings), an Objective-C compatible "proxy" framework is required.
+The Xamarin bindings then reference this proxy framework.

+The proxy framework for iOS (Xcode project) can be found under the [bindings/ios/mobileconnectsdkproxy][bindingsiosproxy] directory

-The Xamarin Bindings project for iOS can be found under the [bindings/ios][bindingsios] directory
+The Xamarin Bindings project for iOS can be found under the [bindings/ios/MobileConnectSdk.iOS.Bindings][bindingsios] directory

 The Xamarin Sample application for Android can be found under the [samples/ios][samplesios] directory.
-You may wish to start by checking you can build and run the Sample application before moving on to integrate the bindings project into your own application
+We recommend that you start by building and running the Sample application from its `.sln`, before moving on to integrate the bindings project into your own application

 # Status